sbaik97/Pewlett-Hackard-Analysis/README.md

 **In conclusion**
  - There are 133776 records of individuals ready to retirement.
- - Some employees may have multiple titles in the database and create a table that contains the most recent title of each employee.
+ - Some employees have multiple titles in the database and create a table that contains the most recent title of each employee.

 ### 2. Remove the duplicates and keep only the most recent title of each employee